After Alex and I had been married for years, I found out something about him…

 He had never seen Back to the Future.

 Record scratch… um, what?!
 It was only a movie I had watched a million times growing up.
-Part of it is that Alex is a solid 13 years old than I am, and the movie had come out while he was in high school and “too cool,” but part of it was that sometimes you just miss watching a classic movie.
+Part of it is that Alex is a solid 13 years old than I am, and the movie came out while he was in high school and “too cool,” but part of it was that sometimes you just miss watching a classic movie.

 Fun fact: Jennifer Grey was 10 years older than her character and had five minutes in her audition to prove that she could play a 17-year-old.